FivestarMedia/FivestarMedia.com/content/website-development/index.md

 					while (x = eval(x));
 					//-->
 					//]]>
-				</script> to learn more about our Website Design packages.
+				</script> to learn more about our Website Development packages.
 You can also use our
 				<a href="/contact/">
 					<span class="bold">Contact Form</span>
 				</a> or send us an email at